This year I planned on spending more time working with my brother’s AncestryDNA results and sharing discoveries here but…

-When David first first contacted me we were not certain if the wife of Andrew REEL, Susannah PETERS, was a daughter of Zachariah PETERS and Kesiah “Keziah” LIVELY of Franklin County, Virginia.
+When David first contacted me we were not certain if the wife of Andrew REEL, Susannah PETERS, was a daughter of Zachariah PETERS and Kesiah “Keziah” LIVELY of Franklin County, Virginia.
 Born about 1815 she was the right age to be their youngest daughter.
-However at the time there were two groups of PETERS families in Franklin County which further complicated matters.
+However, at the time there were two groups of PETERS families in Franklin County which further complicated matters.
 One of English ancestry (ours) and the other being of German ancestry.
-By process of elimination we determined Susannah had to be the daughter of my 4th great-grandparents, Zach and Keziah.
+By process of elimination, we determined Susannah had to be the daughter of my 4th great-grandparents, Zach and Keziah.

 I needed more than finding the REEL/REELS surname in the families trees of these people who have matches with my brother.
 When I checked the Shared Matches I found L. and my brother had 4 shared matches – 3 of these have very small or no family trees attached.
 The 4th has 6 DNA Circle connections with my brother which point to the PETERS family.

 G. has two shared matches with my brother.
 One of these has a private tree but since our PETERS group had worked on the collateral lines I recognized her as a descendant of my Jordan N. PETERS through his first wife Mary “Polly” TROUP.
 As her tree is private she is not in the DNA Circles.